tevren/biffbot/README.md

     * Biffbot::Bulk
     * Biffbot::Custom

+## To do

+* Add support for Diffbot Crawlbot API
+* Add support for Diffbot Search API
+* Add support for Diffbot beta APIs (video/discussion)

 ## Testing

-1. create a .env file in the following format:
+1. Create a .env file in the following format:

         DIFFBOT_DEV_TOKEN=YOUR_DIFFBOT_TOKEN

-2. run the tests via rake
+2. Run the tests via rake

         rake test

+3. Style matters, check your rubocop output.

 ## Contributing